andju/andju-know/docs/sport/cycling/de-augsburg-dinkelsbuehl.md

 >
 > The route planned is extended to [Wassertrüdingen](https://www.openstreetmap.org/#map=16/49.04380/10.60732) from where **Augsburg** can be reached (via Gunzenhausen).
 >
-> Don't forget to check the time schedule!
+> Don't forget to check the schedule for the option of your choice!

 ### Sights